mezstd/littlefs/SPEC.md

 life of the device exponentially.

-The contents of the superblock entry are stored in a name tag with the LFS_TYPE_SUPERBLOCK type and an inline-struct tag.
+The contents of the superblock entry are stored in a name tag with the superblock type and an inline-struct tag.
 The name tag contains the magic string "littlefs", while the inline-struct tag contains version and configuration information.

 Layout of the superblock name tag and inline-struct tag: